 - the existing ground level where this can be ascertained; or - where the existing ground level cannot be ascertained, an assessed ground level will be used to measure maximum height.
 Maximum building height will be calculated by measuring ground level at various points along the outside edge of the existing building and projecting these vertically to the maximum permitted building height applying to the site.
-The maximum height will then be defined by linking these points together to form a horizontal plane across the existing building.
+The maximum height will then be defined by linking these points together to form a horizontal plane surface across the existing building that follows the slope of the ground.
 There is no maximum number of points that may be used to define the height plane, but as a minimum the calculation must include one point at every corner of the existing house.